brown-ccv/honeycomb-docs/docs/quick_start.md

 ```

 #### Linux
 When running `npm test` on Linux, you might get an error that mentions `ENOSPC`.
-This is because the test runer creates "watchers" for files in the project repo in order to automatically re-run tests as the files change.
+This is because the test runner creates "watchers" for files in the project repo in order to automatically re-run tests as the files change.
 Linux limits the number of watchers that can be created at a time and the default limit may be smaller than the number of files in the repo.

 This is a "known issue" with some test runners on Linux, as in discussions [here](https://stackoverflow.com/questions/55763428/react-native-error-enospc-system-limit-for-number-of-file-watchers-reached) and [here](https://stackoverflow.com/questions/62206460/jest-watch-error-enospc-system-limit-for-number-of-file-watchers-reached).